dermotreynolds/old.dermotreynolds.github.io/_posts/2017-05-12-10-initial-architecture.md

 comments: true
 share: true
 ---

-We are going to start off with a very simple initial architecture which will:

-1. Store secrets in Key Vault.

-2. Create an Function App.

-3. Use table storage for persisting data.

-As the infrastructure is being deployed:

-1. The Service Principle that is used for deploying the infrastructure is given access to Key Vault via an access policy.

-2. The connection string for the storage is persisted to the Key Vault instance.

-3. The Function App is given an Managed Service Identity - see specific article on this.

-4. The Function App is then given access to Key Vault - via an access policy.

-5. The Key Vault URI is set as a parameter in the Function App.

-The application can now, find the Key Vault, access the secret containing the connection string and then use this string to persist data.

-The plan is that I get more time I will add more features to the solution.

 As general guidance you should never have multiple provisioning scripts performing changes on the same resource.
 There should always be one owner.